LandRegistry-Attic/charges-conveyancer-frontend/README.md

 ./run_tests.sh
 '''

-You can also use pass arguments to this command as you would if you just running cucumber on it's own.
+You can also pass arguments to this command as you would if you were just running cucumber on it's own.

 For example you can use the following command to display a cut down version of cucumbers progress when it is running: